 Her PhD at the University of Minnesota focused on cities in colonial India, asking how the arrival of the British reshaped urban space in the eighteenth century.
 Her second major project examined how art negotiates the issues surrounding modernity in newly independent India after 1947.
 She then turned to a genealogical examination of the imagery of the spinning wheel from the early nineteenth century through to Gandhi’s deployment of it for the nationalist movement.
 Drawing on both this project and earlier work on nineteenth-century Patna, she developed an article unsettling our understanding of early 19th century Indian painting.
 She is currently working on a book that will explore the durations and temporalities at play in galleries and museums by critically situating the many art exhibitions of the 1985-86 Festival of India in the US.
-A portion of that research, on the exhibitions of contemporary art at the Festival, is forthcoming in Art Bulletin.
+A portion of that research, on the exhibitions of contemporary art at the Festival, appeared in Art Bulletin (September 2014).

 Her publications include Goddess, Lion, Peasant, Priest: Modern and Contemporary Indian Art from the Shelley and Donald Rubin Collection (exhibition and catalog, 2011), Gandhi’s Spinning Wheel and the Making of India (Routledge 2010), Art for a Modern India, 1947–1980 (Duke University Press 2009), A Companion to Asian Art and Architecture (coedited with Deborah S. Hutton, Wiley-Blackwell 2011), Asian Art (coedited with Deborah S. Hutton, Blackwell 2006), and articles in Visual Anthropology, Res, Interventions, CSSAAME, Archives of Asian Art, Art Journal, Journal of Urban History, Screen, and Journal of Asian Studies.